Key Idea: Use statistics to assess risk.

 Problem

 LLM outputs will always have failures.
-How do we measure, prioritise, and triage these failures in an objective, data-driven way?
-How do we decide what to fix first?
+How do we measure, prioritise, and triage them in an objective, data-driven way?
+How do we decide what to fix first when everything looks bad in isolation?

 Concept

-Measure risk statistically by applying a risk rubric with scoring for probability and impact.
-Below is a very simple 5 by 5 risk rubric.
-These can be scaled up to greater numbers for finer granularity.
+Measure risk statistically by applying a rubric with scoring for likelihood and severity.
+Below is a simple 5 by 5 risk matrix.
+The same approach scales to larger grids when finer granularity is needed.

 Likelihood